 It is required that all items/combo-packs/fees/fines/donations be linked to an accounting general ledger (GL) so each transaction can be properly tracked.
 If you do not require GL accounts, you may create one with N/A. See Creating General Ledgers.

-Step 3: Set up Payment Options
+Step 3: Payment Gateway Configuration

 If your school requires a convenience fee for online payments, you will be able to set this up in the payment options.
 See Convenience Fee.